PrincetonUniversity/python_machine_learning/README.md

 ### Description

 This workshop provides an introduction to machine learning using Python.
-Participants will use Scikit-Learn, NumPy and Matplotlib to solve machine learning problems using supervised and unsupervised machine learning techniques.
+Participants will use Scikit-Learn, NumPy and Matplotlib to solve problems using supervised and unsupervised machine learning techniques.

 ### Getting Help